RazvanML/reco-link/_posts/2015-10-28-Basic-Model.md

 		</left>
 ```

 The shorttitle of the entity remains name, but the title gets a larger value, a which is a concatenation of all available data fields.

+The same change will apply for the ```right``` entity.
+In a real-life record linkage environment the entities do not have the same structure, hence the expression used as description of entities will vary widely.

 The htmlfy function has to be defined as a stored procedure on the database level, and it shall escape any HTML control character encountered in the text.
 For this case, since we use a CSV JDBC driver, the function is actually defined at the driver level, though the following connection entry:

 ```xml
 			<connection id="testdata" url="jdbc:relique:csv:data/test1"